Tonaplo/World-of-Warcraft/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * WoW Classic support
 * Implemented LibStub and LibUIDropDownMenu instead of Blizzard's UI dropdown
 * Added BFA spells for Battle of Dazar'alor

+4.48.1
+* Added BFA spells for Battle of Dazar'alor